 The decision as to whether a proposed modification to an approved course constitutes a minor or a major change is made by the Academic Director of Partnerships.
 Advice on proceeding with changes can be sought from Academic Partnerships.
 The Course Modification Proposal form must be used to request notifiable changes to validated provision.

 The documentation should detail the name of the award undergoing change, the nature and rationale behind the proposed change, the expected date of implementation and any delivery or resource implications.
 The documentation should be signed by relevant senior member(s) of staff at the institution concerned, and where appropriate evidence of consultation with the external examiner should be provided.

-The Chair of the relevant Joint Board of Study/Joint Committee signs the document to formally record approval of the change, and this is formally reported at the next meeting.
+The Academic Director of Partnerships signs the document to formally record approval of the change, and this is formally reported at the next meeting.

 Where revalidation is not required, changes are notified to UEA through the relevant Joint Board of Study.
 Where relevant, changes may also require approval from professional or awarding bodies.